sonicdemo/outrun/README.md

 Any pull requests deemed code improvements are strongly encouraged.
 Refactors may be merged into a different branch.

-#### Palmbound (Public Development Server)

-As of 1 September, 2019, an instance of this server named Palmbound is currently publicly accessible.
-App file downloads can be acquired by joining the Palmbound Download Discord server: https://discord.gg/eeQAe8R

 ### Credits

 Much thanks to:
-  - **YPwn**, whose closest point of online social contact I do not know, for creating and running the Sonic Runners Revival server upon which this project bases much of its code upon.
+  - **YPwn**, whose closest point of online social contact I do not know, for creating and running the Sonic Runners Revival server upon which this project based much of its code upon.
   - **[@Sazpaimon](https://github.com/Sazpaimon)** for finding the encryption key I so desparately looked for but could not on my own.
   - **nacabaro** (nacabaro#2138 on Discord) for traffic logging and the discovery of **[DaGuAr](https://www.youtube.com/user/Gorila5)**'s asset archive.